 If you aren’t familiar with the term inciting incident yet, it can be defined as the beginning of your plot.
 This doesn't mean the beginning of your book.
 The book can begin in a lot of different places.
 But the inciting incident is where you make the promises to your readers about what is going to happen in the climax.
-It is the moment that sets off your plot.
+It is the moment that pushes your main character towards their final goal.

 This moment is often something that happens to the main character, not a decision they make themselves.
 The evil overlord kidnaps a loved one, the love interest enters the coffee shop, the crazy boss decides to hire the main character, a letter arrives at the Dursleys'.
 The important thing is that this moment sets up a problem or a question that the main character needs to deal with for the rest of the book.